saikiranpennam/FinalProject/README.md

 # FinalProject
-A novel approach to detect pulse using machine learning
+A reimplementation to detect heart pulse using Machine Learning